How to Plan for Adopting a Blind Dog

 A dog who is unable to see will be just as much

-and play as a dog with full vision.
+in need of training and play as a dog with full vision.
 Safety always needs to be your primary concern, so off-leash exercises need to be within safe enclosed environments and games should be selected to provide safe opportunities for some fun.

 Start teaching your dog words which help them to safely move around, so that might include, “stop”, “step up”, “step down” and “steady”.
 Using delicious treats is a great way of helping your dog learn what is required.
 So, for the “stop” behavior, let your dog take a few paces and then simply place a treat right in front of your dog's nose.
 Say “stop” and then they can get the food.
 It will not take long before they put on the brakes as soon as they hear the word.